 Laboratory experience accompanying BIO 338.
 Work is largely experimental, using bioassay procedures.

-Corequisites: Registration in BIO 338 is required.
+Corequisites: Concurrent registration in BIO 338 is required.
 Offered: Fall, even # years.

 BIO 342 • Aquatic Biology 3 Credits